Mach's principle and the origin of the quantum phenomenon

 \section{Introduction}

-The concept of mass is one of the most fundamental concepts of physics.
-The definition of mass in use in physics is from the days of Newton.
-But even after several centuries of work, scientists and philosophers could not agree upon a fixed definition of mass.
-However to do any physics with the motion of any material particle we need some working concept of mass.
-In Principia, Newton has described mass as the quantity of matter present in an object.
-Obviously, this definition of mass is not clear.
-Therefore, researchers tried to redefine mass in a clearer way.
-The concepts of mass can be defined in three different ways.
-The mass can be defined from the inertial properties of matter, and is consequently called the inertial mass.
-On the application of same amount of forces on two bodies, the inertial masses of the bodies are inversely proportional to the accelerations of the bodies, measured from an inertial reference frame.
-On the other hand, mass can also be defined from the gravitational properties of matter.
-From the gravitational properties of matter mass can be defined in two different ways, namely active gravitational mass, which comes from the strength of the gravitational field produced by the mass, and passive gravitational mass, which shows the susceptibility or the response of the body in some gravitational field\cite{Jammer-1999}.
-Several experiments have been performed to check the equality between inertial mass and passive gravitational mass and all these experiments proved the equality between the two masses up to a surprising accuracy.
-Therefore, researchers have concluded that these masses are exactly equal and name this as the equivalence principle.
-However, as the concept of these two different masses evolves from two complete different parts of physics and there is no direct logic to show the equivalence between these two masses, the equality is just an empirical phenomenon.
-The equivalence principle is discussed in more detail in the next part of this paper.
+The concept of mass is one of the most fundamental concepts in physics.
+Though the definition of mass is in use in physics from the days of Newton, there is no unique definition of mass.
+However, for doing any physics we need some working concept of mass.
+The concepts of mass can be defined in two different ways.
+The mass, defined from the inertial properties of matter, is called the inertial mass.
+On the other hand, mass, defined from the gravitational properties of matter is called the gravitational mass.
+There can be two types of gravitational mass, namely active gravitational mass and passive gravitational mass.
+A detailed discussion about different kinds of masses can be found in \cite{Jammer-1999}.
+Several high precession experiments are undertaken by physicists in the past century to check the equality between inertial mass and passive gravitational mass and all these experiments proved the equality up to a surprising accuracy.
+However, as the concept of these two different masses evolves from two complete different parts of physics and there is no direct logic to show the equivalence between these two masses, the equality is still just an empirical phenomenon.